OctopusDeploy/blog/blog/2019-11/use-case-for-designing-db-deployment-process/index.md

     - Used to deploy to all environments.
     - Has security features to allow for scenarios such as: only allowing DBAs to deploy to `Production`.

-The tooling responsibilities are out of the way.
-We spent a great deal of time discussing a shared database model vs. a dedicated database model.
+With the tooling responsibilities out of the way, we spent a great deal of time discussing a shared database model vs. a dedicated database model.
 A dedicated database model means each developer runs the database server on their own machine.
 We ran into multiple problems using a shared database model.

 - Database changes were made, which stopped developers and QA from proceeding until code was updated.
 - Two truth centers, the shared database which all changes were made to and then saved to source control, and source control.
 If there was a conflict between source control and the shared database, which won?